HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/2 glossary.md

 ##### ULS (Universal Licensing System)
 The FCC database where licenses are recorded.
 An amateur radio license is valid as soon as it appears and is active in the ULS.

+##### UHF (Ultra High Frequency)
+The radio frequency band between 300 MHz and 3 GHz.
+Commonly used for local communication, including handheld radios and repeaters.

 #### V

 ##### Vanity Call Sign